IRIS Makran: Conversion

 According to H. I. Sutton, satellite imagery shows that the conversion took place at ISOICO shipyard in Bandar Abbas, where she was "rebuilt with hangar-like sheds on the deck" and painted blue-gray to be subsequently floated in November 2020, before going on sea trials between 9 and 14 December 2020.
 Iranian media stated that Makran displaces 121,000 MT, and put her dimensions at 228 m long, 42 m wide and 21.5 m tall.
 It was suspected she was launched in late 2020 after being refitted as a sea base and underwent sea trials in December of the same year.
-The ship is equipped with information collection and processing gear.
+The ship was equipped with information collection and processing gear.